pranathigr11/inslab/DES/README.md

 ---

 ### **Step 5: Random Removal of Bits**
-- Eight random indices are chosen to exclude bits from the generated binary string to introduce randomness.
+- To enhance randomness, the code randomly excludes 8 bits from each generated key.

 ```python
 while (len(rm) != 8):